Levels of Assessment

 - A curriculum map is submitted by every discipline, program/degree to identify the courses in which each of the educational goals are taught within the program/degree or discipline.

 - Courses that are identified on a curriculum map should have clear course objectives that are related to meeting the discipline, program/degree educational goals.

 - Results of assessment are shared with the faculty within the area, are analyzed and recommendations are made.
 Reports of assessment are submitted on an Assessment of Student Learning Report to the OA Coordinator for review by the Disciplines Committee and included in the program review process.

 - Assessment of each of the educational goals occurs frequently enough to identify trends – a minimum of every 2 years is recommended for each skill the program/degree or discipline identifies.

 - All program/degree or discipline goals & core competencies are evaluated within a 5 year period.
 The Assessment Cycle Report form is used to report a timeline of when the assessments will occur.

-- Refer to the OA Handbook regarding determining a sample size for assessments which involve a large group of students.
+- Refer to the OA Handbook regarding determining sample size for assessments that involve a large group of students.

 Institutional General Education Core Competency Level Assessment